What is a bootloader?

 Some suggestions of how to diagnose and resolve troubles with the bootloader.

-with no arguments) to test communication with the bootloader.
+Use xfel version (or mango-run with no arguments) to test communication with the bootloader.
+If the response is:

-, you are good to go!
+AWUXBFEX ID=0xID_NUMBER(D1/F133) ...- You are good to go!
 It found the connection to the Pi, the bootloader is running, and the Pi responded with its id.
-All's right in your world. - If response is

-, it could not find the Pi to connect.- Double-check the Pi is powered up, that your laptop is connected to the Mango OTG port, and the cable you are using supports both charge and data.
+- Double-check the Pi is powered up and connected to the OTG port using a USB cable that supports both charge and data.

 Resources